Bargain Day

 Sunday.
 Shooting continued until the 'finish' date of Dec.
 20th.
 Three days later, on Dec.
 23rd, retakes were

 shot.
 After this, four and a half weeks passed before retakes resumed on Jan.
 26th.
-Shooting continued until the
+These appear to have been necessitated by

-'finish' date of Feb.
-2nd.
-No shooting took place on Jan.
+place on Jan.
 25th or Feb.
 1st, which were both Sundays, nor on Jan.
 29th.
-After this, four weeks passed before the Our Gang unit began filming "Fly My Kite" (no. 107).
+After this, four weeks passed before the Our Gang unit

+began filming "Fly My Kite" (no. 107).

 This film was budgeted at $19,000, which was less than usual.
 However, the final negative cost came to $28,600, no